xinyad/jekyll-web.io/pages/mydoc/mydoc_traffic_adjustment_fac.md

 <span style="color:red">***IMPORTANT NOTE:***</span>

-<div style="text-align: justify"> FDOT has adopted a Context Classification System comprising eight
+<div style="text-align: justify"> <font size="2">FDOT has adopted a Context Classification System comprising eight
 context classifications in its efforts to plan, design, construct, and operate a context-sensitive system of Complete Streets.
 The context classification of a roadway, together with its transportation characteristics, will provide information about the users along the roadway, the regional and local travel demand of the roadway, and the challenges and opportunities of each user.
-The context classification of a roadway should be considered when selecting a Standard K Factor for</div>
+The context classification of a roadway should be considered when selecting a Standard K Factor for</font></div>